-The Anker 4-Port USB 3.0 Data Hub is a thin, and very useful accessory that offers a functional way to add four more USB 3.0 ports to your connectivity starved laptop, at a very cheap price.
+The Anker 4 USB 3.0 Port Hub is a thin, and very useful accessory that offers a functional way to add four more USB 3.0 ports to your connectivity starved laptop, at a very cheap price.

 - Thin and incredibly portable